jimb245/2PiWireGuardVPN/README.md

 - The wifi channel used by the client Pi's private interface is set in /etc/hostapd/hostapd.conf.
 It can be changed if needed to avoid interference.
 A reboot is needed following a change.

-- It would be possible to have a Pi 3 server connect to the local network over wifi rather than ethernet, though in general the ethernet connection likely will provide better performance.
+- It would be possible to have a Pi 3 server connect to the local network over wifi rather than wireed ethernet.
 To do this add the following iptables entry.
 The initial wifi authentication will require accessing the server another way, which could be a temporary ethernet connection or attaching keyboard and monitor to the Pi.

 ```
     sudo iptables -t nat -A POSTROUTING -s 10.200.200.0/24 -o wlan0 -j MASQUERADE